-Preference for the Pathway Fellowship will be given to UC Davis–affiliated women researchers, postdoctoral research fellows, graduate students, faculty and staff in science and engineering, and/or researchers from interdisciplinary backgrounds who have attended, or plan to attend, one of the institute’s entrepreneurship academies (currently offered in April, July and September).
+Preference for the Keller Pathway Fellowship is given to UC Davis–affiliated women researchers, postdoctoral research fellows, graduate students, faculty and staff in science and engineering, and/or researchers from interdisciplinary backgrounds who have attended, or plan to attend, one of the institute’s entrepreneurship academies (currently offered in April, July and September).

 Interested candidates must complete the Keller Pathway Fellowship application.
 The application requests educational background information, a brief description of applicant interest, and a professional or educational reference.

-Our selection committee will consider applications in accordance with the following criteria:
+Our selection committee considers applications in accordance with the following criteria: